Special Education Assessments and Instruction

 Specially Designed Instruction (SDI) and Formative Assessment

 One of the most critical elements of providing quality SDI is ensuring a means of progress measurement and intervention.
-As teachers and parents, we must respond to the data.
-As the learning of the child ebbs and flows, so too must the teacher and his or her tools adapt to the child.
-Therefore, in order to implement quality SDI, one must have a solid formative assessment plan in place.
-Not only is this plan a legal requirement under the IDEA and reinforced by Endrew F., but progress monitoring is also the only way to know how and when to adjust one’s instructional model and approach.
+Teachers, school staff, and parents must respond to the data.
+As the learning of the child ebbs and flows, so too must teachers and their tools adapt to the child.
+Therefore, in order to implement quality SDI, a solid formative assessment plan must be in place.
+This plan is a legal requirement under the U.S. Department of Education, the IDEA Act, and as reinforced by the Endrew F. Case, and the only way to know how and when to adjust an instructional model and approach is by progress monitoring.
 In addition, quality progress monitoring is the only way to ensure precise measurement of each annual goal.

-Currently, we are not particularly adept at using formative assessment in public education.
+Currently, public education is not particularly adept at using formative assessment.
 Even when we do collect information and the data shows negative results, we rarely change our approach.
-We tend to be good at the basic compliance level of measuring progress and providing some form of SDI, but as far as reflecting the spirit of the law, we are far from reaching our goal in special education.
+While our education system tends to be good at the basic compliance level of measuring progress and providing some form of SDI, it is far from reaching the spirit of special education initiatives.

 At the end of the day, we don’t want educators recording data for recording’s sake; we want them to react and respond to the data.
 If a child demonstrates marked improvement, then we want to continue with our current practices — and possibly increase the amount of time the services are provided.
 Conversely, if a child is not making the desired progress, we must shift gears and assess our instructional methodologies.
 We must make changes when the data necessitate that we do so!
 Unfortunately, most special education assessment platforms do not have the capacity to implement adaptive formative assessments.